 Impact of a Virus Attack on Your Website

 A virus living on your website can cause severe damage to the reputation of your online business, eventually resulting in a major loss of traffic.
-Internet surfers usually work under the protection of an antivirus software responsible for warning them when they are about to visit a virus infected website.
+Internet surfers usually work under the protection of antivirus software responsible for warning them when they are about to visit a virus-infected website.
 In such scenarios, most of your visitors will be warned not to enter your website.
 Even those who do not have antivirus software could be warned not to enter your website by search engines, which often catalog websites that are reported to be infected.
-However, a good number of Internet surfers fail to understand that the website owner is just as much of a victim as the website visitors, and instead they believe that the owner of that particular virus infected website is responsible for hosting a virus on their website.
+However, a good number of Internet surfers fail to understand that the website owner is just as much of a victim as the website visitors, and instead they believe that the owner of that particular virus-infected website is responsible for hosting a virus on their website.

 Cause for Malware Infections on Your Website